calebgekeler/Full-Stack-Restaurant-Reservations/README.md

 - finished
 - booked

-Bootstrap was used for styling
+Bootstrap was used for styling.

+### API

 Postgres was used for the database with Knex as the JS query builder.

 API is built with Express and follows CRUD practices.

+### Coming Soon!

-Authentication and authorization are coming soon!
+- Authentication and authorization.
+- Improved Styling

-Further TODOs can be found in issues.
+- Further TODOs can be found in issues.